 Diabetes, coronary heart disease, cancer, obesity – these are all things none of us want to experience in life.
 We want to live a healthy life without any difficulties.
 Cycling is a proven activity to reduce the risk of chronic diseases.
 Unfortunately, there’s nothing we can do to prevent chronic diseases.
 But, we can make good lifestyle choices to reduce our risk.
 One of those lifestyle choices for ladies is cycling.

 Improves Mental Health

 Cycling releases feel-good hormones such as dopamine, noradrenaline, and serotonin.
-These hormones help improve our mood in the short- and long-term.
+These hormones help improve our mood in the short- and long term.
 Instantly, we feel happier, more confident, and less stressed.
-One cycle can lift you from a bad mood immediately.
+One cycle can lift a woman from a bad mood immediately.
 It’s like free therapy.